Tuition Assistance Resources: All Campers

 Your Local Congregation:

 Many congregations are strong supporters of children attending Jewish summer camp.
-Each congregation has its own scholarship process.
-Contact your congregation, Rabbi, Brotherhood or Sisterhood President, or Youth Group Director to learn about deadlines and how to apply.
+Each Congregation has its own scholarship process.
+Contact your Congregation, Rabbi, Brotherhood or Sisterhood President, or Youth Group Director to learn about deadlines and how to apply.
 Many have a specific budget for scholarships, so ask early.
-Keep in mind, you may be able to get scholarship dollars from more than one source in your Congregation as they may have separate budgets.
+You may be able to get scholarship dollars from more than one source in your Congregation, as they may have separate budgets.